How does a tax lien affect your credit?

 To do this, you have to request a specific remedy known as a “withdrawal”.
 This is different from having a tax lien “released” after payment has been completed.
 You can even request a withdrawal while you are still making payments on the lien.

 The only catch is that you have to pay the amount in full.
-The IRS won’t withdraw a tax lien for settlement offers and you must keep up with the payment plan.
+The IRS won’t withdraw a federal tax lien for settlement offers and you must keep up with the installment agreement.

-That means that you will not only have to coordinate with the IRS but all three credit reporting agencies as well in order to ensure that your tax lien has been removed.
+That means that you will not only have to coordinate with the IRS but all three credit reporting agencies as well in order to ensure that it has been removed.

 Withdrawals may also be possible for older liens that have already been paid off, but again you will need to follow the same process of dealing with the IRS and credit bureaus separately.